-Jurisdiction What Action is Regulated?
+Jurisdicti on What Action is Regulated?
 Who is Regulated?
 What Subject Matter?
-FERC Exclusive a State- Exclusive Concurrent FERC and State Other Sale of electricity at retail public utility Rates FPA 201 Sale of electricity at wholesale public utility Rates FPA 201, 205 Transmission of retail electricity, bundled b public utility Rates FPA 201 Transmission of retail electricity, unbundled b public utility Rates FPA 201, Order 888, New York v.
-U.S. Transmission of wholesale electricity, bundled public utility Rates FPA 201 Transmission of wholesale electricity, unbundled public utility Rates FPA 201 "Local" distribution of retail electricity public utility Rates FPA 201 "Non-local" distribution of wholesale electricity c public utility Rates FPA 201 Merge with utility; acquire utility or utility assets public utility, person corporate structure FPA 203, PUHCA 2005 DoJ, FTC (antitrust) Issue equity or debt d public utility Finance FPA 204 Own, use, or operate bulk power system e owner, user, or operator of the bulk power system Reliability FPA 215 Site transmission t Person transmission need, siting FPA 216 Site generation Person generation need, siting FPA 201 Construction and operation of nuclear plants plant owner nuclear safety NRC a Section 201 restricts FERC's authority to regulate transactions in interstate commerce.
-Court, FPC, and FERC cases have found that due to the interconnectedness of the grid, all electricity transactions are in interstate commerce, regardless of their contractual origin or destination, with the exception of transactions in Alaska, Hawaii and Texas.
+FERC Exclusive ^a State- Exclusive Concurrent FERC and State Other Sale of electricity at retail public utility Rates FPA 201 Sale of electricity at wholesale public utility Rates FPA 201, 205 Transmission of retail electricity, bundled ^b public utility Rates FPA 201 Transmission of retail electricity, unbundled ^b public utility Rates FPA 201, Order 888, New York v.
+U.S. Transmission of wholesale electricity, bundled public utility Rates FPA 201 Transmission of wholesale electricity, unbundled public utility Rates FPA 201 "Local" distribution of retail electricity public utility Rates FPA 201 "Non-local" distribution of wholesale electricity ^c public utility Rates FPA 201 Merge with utility; acquire utility or utility assets public utility, person corporate structure FPA 203, PUHCA 2005 DoJ, FTC (antitrust) Issue equity or debt ^d public utility Finance FPA 204 Own, use, or operate bulk power system ^e owner, user, or operator of the bulk power system Reliability FPA 215 Site transmission ^f Person transmission need, siting FPA 216 Site generation Person generation need, siting FPA 201 Construction and operation of nuclear plants plant owner nuclear safety NRC

-Notes:
+Notes

-b FERC and the U.S. Supreme Court have determined that when, as a result of state or federal law, transmission service becomes "unbundled" (meaning that the customer can purchase other products, like generation, from other sellers while buying transmission service from the transmission owner, then the jurisdiction over rates, terms and conditions is exclusively FERC jurisdiction.
+- ^a Section 201 restricts FERC's authority to regulate transactions in interstate commerce.
+Court, FPC, and FERC cases have found that due to the interconnectedness of the grid, all electricity transactions are in interstate commerce, regardless of their contractual origin or destination, with the exception of transactions in Alaska, Hawaii and Texas. - FERC and the U.S. Supreme Court have determined that when, as a result of state or federal law, transmission service becomes "unbundled" (meaning that the customer can purchase other products, like generation, from other sellers while buying transmission service from the transmission owner, then the jurisdiction over rates, terms and conditions is exclusively FERC jurisdiction.
 In a traditional sale of retail electricity, transmission remains bundled with the electricity itself, thus the state retains jurisdiction over the associated transmission cost.
-In two situations presently recognized by FERC, the transmission or retail power becomes unbundled: (a) where the state has authorized retail customers to shop for power among competing retail sellers; and (b) where the utility has joined a regional transmission organization, because in that situation the utility is buying transmission service from the RTO.

-c Section 201(b)(2) denies FERC jurisdiction over "local" jurisdiction.
+In two situations presently recognized by FERC, the transmission of retail power becomes unbundled: (a) where the state has authorized retail customers to shop for power among competing retail sellers; and (b) where the utility has joined a regional transmission organization, because in that situation the utility is buying transmission service from the RTO. - Section 201(b)(2) denies FERC jurisdiction over "local" jurisdiction.
 FERC has found that distribution of wholesale power is non-"local" distribution.
-This unusual situation arises when a buyer of wholesale power is connected to a transmission service provider at distribution voltage.

-d Federal Power Act Section 204 provides that FERC has jurisdiction only if the state does not.

-e Federal Power Act Section 215(i)(3) provides that State regulation is preempted if "inconsistent with" federal standards.
+This unusual situation arises when a buyer of wholesale power is connected to a transmission service provider at distribution voltage. - d Federal Power Act Section 204 provides that FERC has jurisdiction only if the state does not. - Federal Power Act Section 215(i)(3) provides that State regulation is preempted if "inconsistent with" federal standards.
 Note: Section 215 does not apply to Alaska or Hawaii.
-See Section 215(k).

-f Before 2005, states had exclusive jurisdiction over transmission facility siting.
+See Section 215(k). - Before 2005, states had exclusive jurisdiction over transmission facility siting.
 Concerned that one state might block projects necessary to serve other states, Congress in 2005 added Section 216 to the Federal Power Act.
 This section grants FERC the power to award an applicant a preemptive siting right, if the state has withheld approval, disapproves, or has no jurisdiction to grant siting permission.
 Three contiguous states may form a compact to oust FERC.
 Note: Section 216 does not apply to Alaska or Hawaii.

 IV.
-Current industry and regulatory issues
+Current Industry and Regulatory Issues